 How to find application credentials?

-IMPORTANT: Amazon Lightsail users must follow these instructions to find their application credentials.
+IMPORTANT: Amazon Lightsail users must follow different instructions to find their credentials.
+Check the how to find application credentials using Amazon Lightsail section.

-The instructions below apply only to applications running on the AWS Cloud Console (EC2).
+Follow instructions below only if you have applications running on the AWS Cloud Console (EC2).

 Watch the following video to learn how to obtain the credentials on the AWS Cloud Console (EC2):